markcalendario/Tic-Tac-Toe-Game-GUI/README.md

 ## Game Features

  1. Player vs. Player Mode
- 2. Player vs. Artificial Intelligence Mode
-    2.1.
-Try to defeat the AI 😁
+ 2. Player vs. Artificial Intelligence Mode (Try to defeat the AI 😁)
  4. Changing music in every round of the game

 ## Installation for Further Development